allpix-squared/allpix-squared/doc/usermanual/05_geometry_detectors/03_modelgeom.md

 ![Radial strips parameters](./radial_params.png)

 The optional parameter `stereo_angle` can be used to shift the strip focal point around the center of the sensor to create an asymmetrical sensor.
 By default, the stereo angle is disabled.
+When simulating sensors with the stereo angle, two additional optional parameters can be specified to further modify the simulated sensor geometry.
+The `inner_radius` parameter sets the distance from the coordinate origin to the inner radius of the first strip row.
+The `center_radius` sets the distance from the origin to the sensor center around which the stereo angle rotation is applied.
+If these parameters are not provided, their values are approximated by fallback calculations.

 ![Radial stips stereo angle](./radial_stereo_angle.png)